 The Company has implemented a written policy to ensure that all "Interested Transactions" with "Related Parties" will be at arm's length and on terms generally available to an unaffiliated third-party under the same or similar circumstances.
 Interested Transactions are any Company transactions in which any Related Party has or will have a direct or indirect interest.
-Related Parties are executive officers, director nominees and persons owning more than 5% of Company common stock, or any immediate family member of such parties.
+Related Parties are executive officers, directors, director nominees and persons owning more than 5% of Company common stock, or any immediate family member of such parties.
 The policy contains procedures requiring Related Parties to notify the Company of potential Interested Transactions and for the Nominating and Corporate Governance Committee ("Committee") to review and approve or disapprove of such transaction.
 The Committee will consider whether the Interested Transaction with a Related Party is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances.
 If advance Committee approval is not feasible or is not obtained, the policy requires submission of the transaction to the Committee after the fact, and the Committee is empowered to approve, ratify, amend, rescind or terminate the transaction.
 In such event, the Committee will also request the General Counsel to evaluate the Company's controls and procedures to ascertain whether any changes to the policy are recommended.
+See the information appearing under "Related Person Transactions and Procedures" in the 2012 Proxy Statement, which is herein incorporated by reference.